 Walberswick, the nature lovers hidden treasure

-The long sand and shingle beach is prime for family friendly holidays but is also backed by grassy dunes and surrounded by marsh and heathland.
-The nearby National nature reserve follows the River Blyth and is home to otters, deer and a wide range of bird species – ideal for walkers or wildlife enthusiasts.
+Walberswick’s long sandy and shingle beach is prime for family-friendly holidays but is also backed by grassy dunes surrounded by marsh and heathland.
+The nearby National Nature Reserve follows the River Blyth and is home to otters, deer and a wide range of bird species – ideal for wildlife enthusiasts and ramblers.

 Walberswick has a small village shop, two charming pubs, an art gallery, gift shop and tearoom.
 You can even hop on the foot ferry and arrive in Southwold within minutes during the summer season or cycle across the Bailey Bridge.

 You can also head across to the historic village of Dunwich through the Walberswick Nature Reserve to discover more of the history of Suffolk’s ever-changing coastline.